-Always when people talk about high cost of living, Japan is the target.
-The Brazilian media portrays the prices of Japanese products as something absurd, totally ignoring the country's economy.
+Whenever people used to talk about the loud cost of living, Japan is the target.
+The Brazilian media portrays the prices of Japanese products as something absurd, completely ignoring the country's economy.
 The fact is that whenever people talk about Japan, it is seen as an expensive country.

 Indeed, Japan has a high cost of living for many foreigners who intend to live there.
-But does that mean the cost of living in Japan is high?
-The purpose of the article is to make people think well before using Japan as an example of an expensive country, and to help understand a little of the cost of living in the 2 countries.
+But does this mean that the cost of living in Japan is high?
+The purpose of the article is to make people reflect well before using Japan as an example of an expensive country, and to help understand a little bit about the cost of living in the 2 countries.

-Do not see this article as a comparison between Brazil and Japan.
+Do not view this article as a comparison between Brazil and Japan.
 Both have their ups and downs.
-I hope this article clarifies all your doubts about the cost of living in Brazil and Japan.
+I hope this article clears up all your doubts about the cost of living in Brazil and Japan.

 Japan salary x Brazil salary

-Before beginning to understand the cost of living, we must know the minimum wage for each country.
+Before starting to understand the cost of living, we must know the minimum wage in each country.

 Brazil.
 The Brazilian minimum wage is in the range of 800 real.
-Fortunately many tend to earn more than a thousand, just as many don't even get a minimum wage.
+Fortunately, many usually earn more than a thousand, as well as many can't even earn a minimum wage.
 So during this article we are going to take an average income of 1,000 reais to study the cost of living.

 Brazil.
-More than 30 million Brazilians live on rent, another large part spend their whole lives spending their salary paying the mortgage payment.
-Unfortunately, rent in Brazil is absurd, it's easy to find thousands of houses for rent at prices higher than the minimum wage.
+More than 30 million Brazilians live on rent, another large part spend their entire lives spending their salary paying the mortgage on their own home.
+Unfortunately, renting in Brazil is absurd, it is easy to find thousands of houses to rent for prices above the minimum wage.

 The cheapest rent usually consumes 30% of the salary, and the conditions of cheap houses are bad, small and even unsafe.
-Living in apartments is something for the rich, condominiums alone can be more expensive than renting cheap houses.
+Living in apartments is something for the rich, only the condominium can be more expensive than renting cheap houses.

 Japan.
-Most of the Japanese population lives on rent.
+The majority of the Japanese population lives on rent.
 Depending on the location, you can find wonderful houses or apartments for 50,000 yen (1500 reais).
 The advantages of apartments and houses in Japan are great, most have ofuro (bathtub), air conditioning, hi-tech bathroom, security, heated water and much more.
-All of this can consume less than 20% of salary.
+All this can consume less than 20% of salary.

 Brazil.
-With the economic crisis, the consumption of meats, industrialized products and even the rich production of food in Brazil is as expensive as that of Japan.
+With the economic crisis, the consumption of meat, industrialized products and even the rich production of food in Brazil, is as expensive as that of Japan.
 In fact, even before the crisis, it was never cheap to buy industrialized or branded products.

-Buying boxes of chocolates, soft drinks, visiting restaurants and snacks can consume a lot of salary.
-Many families cannot visit these places because of the high price, and live eating the cheapest.
+Buying boxes of chocolate, soft drinks, visiting restaurants and snacks can consume a lot of salary.
+Many families cannot visit these places because of the high price, and live on the cheapest.
 This is because the country has one of the highest tax burdens, the products are expensive and of low quality.

 Japan.
-Although most natural foods such as meat, vegetables, fruits are imported into Japan, it has a large production and a very affordable price.
-If a person thinks that meat, vegetables and fruit in Japan are expensive, he must remember that their salary can be up to 10 times higher than ours.
+Although most natural foods such as meats, vegetables, fruits are imported to Japan, it has a large production and a very affordable price.
+If people think that meat, vegetables and fruit in Japan are expensive, they should remember that their salary can be up to 10 times higher than ours.

-In addition, industrialized things and brands such as chocolates, drinks and sweets can be cheaper than in Brazil, without taking the high salary that the Japanese earn.
-Visiting restaurants and snack bars like McDonald's is much more affordable for a Japanese person than for a Brazilian.
-In other words, the Japanese eat better and spend less despite the high cost of the products.
+In addition, industrialized items and branded items such as chocolates, drinks and sweets can be cheaper than in Brazil, without taking the high salary that the Japanese earn.
+Visiting restaurants and eateries like McDonald's is much more affordable for a Japanese than for a Brazilian.
+That is, the Japanese eat better and spend less despite the high cost of products.

 Products and Leisure – Japan x Brazil

 Brazil.
-Everyone knows that the prices of technological products, TVs, cell phones, video games, etc., are absurd.
-It takes many months to work to buy the dear 42nd TV or a PS4.
+Everyone knows that the prices of technological products, TVs, cell phones, video games, games, etc. are absurd.
+It takes many months to work to buy the dear 42º TV or a PS4.
 Some work for years to travel to another country, so much so that most Brazilians think that traveling abroad is something for the rich.
-Not to mention that traveling within the country, people can have more expenses than traveling abroad.
-Many leisure places are absurdly expensive, inaccessible to ordinary families.
-Even taking car trips is difficult with the price of gasoline.
+Not to mention that traveling within the country, people may have more expenses than traveling abroad.
+Many places of leisure are absurdly expensive, inaccessible to ordinary families.
+Even taking car trips is difficult with gas prices.

 Japan.
 With just a salary and a little effort you are able to buy all those electronic things that would take you months or years in Brazil.
-Prices can be lower, and as the salary is much higher, this is all affordable.
-With 1 month of sacrificed salary, he is already able to buy a plane ticket to another country.
+Prices can be lower, and as the salary is much higher, all of this is affordable.
+With 1 month of salary sacrificed, he is already able to buy a plane ticket to another country.

 Japan is not an economic marvel, nor does it have a low cost of living.
-Many people in Japan live at the limit of their salary, as do many in Brazil.
-When analyzing the economy of these 2 countries, it is quite clear that neither country has a higher cost of living than the other, but what each country does transforms the life experience into something better.
+Many people in Japan live on the limit of their salary, as do many in Brazil.
+When analyzing the economy of these 2 countries, it is very clear that neither country has a higher cost of living than the other, but what each country does makes life experience better.

 But Brazil, a country that produces its own food, and has the capacity to be the greatest power in the world, why does it have a horrible economy and a high cost of living?
-A country where earning 260 reais is considered a middle class (said Dilma), cannot afford a decent economy.
-We are not going to enter into political debate, but all of this is the result not only of the government, but of the attitude and culture of the population.
+A country where earning 260 reais is considered middle class (said Dilma), is not in a position to have a decent economy.
+We are not going to get into a political debate, but all this is a result not only of the government, but of the attitude and culture of the population.

-Japan just doesn't have a bad economy, because people are dedicated to studying, working and respecting others, where the population thinks more about society instead of itself.
-This is one of the main reasons why a country has a good cost and lifestyle.
+Japan just doesn't have a bad economy, because people dedicate themselves to studying, working and respecting others, where the population thinks more about society instead of themselves.
+This is one of the main reasons that a country has a good cost and lifestyle.
 The results are very visible when people take the opposite side.